-UK approves use of 2nd COVID-19 vaccine that is simpler
+UK approves use of 2nd COVID-19 vaccine with easier storage

 The results released so far are only partial ones because the studies are continuing.
 A separate study testing the AstraZeneca vaccine in the U. S. also is underway.

 The vaccine will now become the second COVID-19 vaccine in use in Britain.
 On Dec.
-2, regulators gave similar emergency authorization to one from U.S. drugmaker Pfizer and German partner BioNTech.
+2, regulators gave similar emergency authorization to the Pfizer-BioNTech vaccine.

 Having another vaccine available means that more people can get protection, said Sarah Gilbert, an Oxford scientist involved in the AstraZeneca project.
 It takes a different approach than the Pfizer-BioNTech one or another developed in the United States from Moderna Inc.